flatgeobuf/flatgeobuf/README.md

 ### Why does it not work with create-react-app?

-See https://github.com/flatgeobuf/flatgeobuf/issues/244 for root cause and workaround.
+See [this](https://github.com/flatgeobuf/flatgeobuf/issues/244) issue for root cause and workaround.

 ### Does FlatGeobuf support mixing features with and without geometry with spatial index?

-Currently it likely does not but could in the future, see https://github.com/flatgeobuf/flatgeobuf/discussions/260.
+Currently it likely does not but could in the future, see [this](https://github.com/flatgeobuf/flatgeobuf/discussions/260) issue.